tlozoot/experigen/README.md

 * The default names for the created files are `exp.csv` and `meta.csv`.
 You can open them in Excel or OpenOffice if you want to.

+If you want to set up your own database server, email Michael Becker.